 As drug testing gets more sophisticated, a whole industry has grown around the development of masking agents, urine adulterants, and devices to hide drug and alcohol use.
 Masking agents are compounds that are used purposefully to impair or conceal drugs and alcohol.
 Urine adulterants are a type of masking agent added to urine to dilute it or to conceal the chemicals in the urine.
 Masking agents may be ingested or added directly to a sample.

-There are thousands of masking agents ranging from plain water to commercially produced products manufactured for the sole purpose of helping people cheat on their drug tests.
+There are thousands of masking agents for both saliva drug tests and urine drug tests alike, ranging from plain water to commercially produced products manufactured for the sole purpose of helping people cheat on their drug tests.
 Drug and alcohol users also use a variety of over-the-counter products, home chemicals, herbs, and devices like the prosthetic penis.
 The goal is to either dilute the urine or to “confuse” the drug test with the addition of legal chemicals.

 Saliva and urine drug testing is much more sophisticated today, and drug screening laboratories recognize the use of masking agents.
 If masking agent use is suspected, the person may be required to retest.
 There are four strategies drug and alcohol consumers use to cheat on drug and alcohol tests.